 Hester Pulter was born Hester Ley, and in her manuscript she uses the alias Hadassah, or Hadassas, an epithet for the biblical Esther: by both circumstance and choice, she was a woman of multiple identities.
-Her date and place of birth have also been multiply identified, but the best combination of proofs puts her birth in or near Dublin in June in 1605.1 She lived until shortly before her burial on April 9, 1678, as her local parish register confirms.
+Her date and place of birth have also been multiply identified, but the best combination of proofs puts her birth in or near Dublin on June 8, 1605.1 She was buried on April 9, 1678, as her local parish register confirms.
 Origins are often uncertain, but we can always count on death—yet for Pulter’s manuscript, which also seemed to have died quietly with its maker, a second coming was in store.

 Pulter was born into the large family of Mary Ley (born Pettie or Pettey; d.
 1613) and James Ley (1550–1629), a justice of the peace, MP, and founding member of the Society of Antiquaries.
-He was chief justice of the king’s bench in Ireland at the time of Pulter’s birth, but soon returned to England to work his way closer to the center of the court of James I, eventually succeeding in becoming the first earl of Marlborough in 1626.
-With this rise in their fortunes, the Ley family joined the aristocracy, thanks to the father of the Stuart king whom Pulter would (perhaps in thanks) go on to defend in verse not long afterward during England’s civil wars.
+He was chief justice of the king’s bench in Ireland at the time of Pulter’s birth, but soon returned to England to work his way closer to the center of the court of James I. Her father eventually succeeded in becoming the first earl of Marlborough in 1626; with this rise in their fortunes, the Ley family joined the aristocracy, thanks to the father of the Stuart king whom Pulter would (perhaps in thanks) go on to defend in verse not long afterward during England’s civil wars.

 Hester Ley married Arthur Pulter (1603–1689) on January 4, 1620, when she was fifteen years old.
 Although “Aletheia’s Pearl” (Poem 32) claims she was thirteen, a record has now come to light of the marriage of “Arthurus Pulta” to Hester Ley in Westbury, Wiltshire, on January 4, 1620.2 Arthur, part of a prominent and wealthy family, held an estate where they lived during most of their marriage: Broadfield (near Cottered in Hertfordshire) is named in several of Pulter’s poems.
 Arthur also held various public roles (justice of the peace, captain, sheriff) during the first decades of their marriage, but shortly after the wars broke out he seems to have retired to work on the house Pulter often unhappily identifies as a site of confinement, at least a day’s ride from London’s cultural epicenter and far even from the nearest town.
 However despondent such isolation may have left Pulter, Alice Eardley suggests it was paradoxically freeing for her as a writer: “Writing in apparent isolation and therefore liberated from the need to conform to the expectations and tastes of a widespread audience, she expresses opinions and emotions not usually encountered in poetry by early modern women, or indeed men” (Lady Hester Pulter, Poems, Emblems, and The Unfortunate Florinda 2).